KxSystems/docs-v1/docs/interfaces/with-r.md

 ## Introduction

-Q and R are complementary technologies. q is the world’s leading timeseries database and incorporates a programming language called q.
+Kdb+ and R are complementary technologies.
+Kdb+ is the world’s leading timeseries database and incorporates a programming language called q.
 R is a programming language and environment for statistical computing and graphics.
 Both are tools used by data scientists to interrogate and analyze data.
 Their features sets overlap in that they both:

 - are interactive development environments
 - incorporate vector languages